Askey--Wilson polynomials, quadratic harnesses and martingales: Introduction

-In this paper it will be convenient to extend \cite{Bryc-Matysiak-Wesolowski-04} by admitting also processes defined on a time domain $T$ which is a proper subset of $[0,\infty)$, and by relaxing slightly condition \eqref{EQ: cov}.
-(Compare \cite[Proposition 2.1]{Bryc-Matysiak-Wesolowski-04}.)
-Accordingly, we will say that a square-integrable stochastic process $(X_t)_{t\in T}$ is a quadratic harness on $T$ with parameters $(\eta,\theta,\sigma,\tau,\gamma)$, if it satisfies \eqref{EQ: LR} and \eqref{EQ: q-Var} on $T$.
+We will say that a square-integrable stochastic process $(X_t)_{t\in T}$ is a quadratic harness on $T$ with parameters $(\eta,\theta ,\sigma,\tau,\gamma)$ if it satisfies (\ref{EQ:LR}) and (\ref{EQ:q-Var}) on $T$ which may be a proper subset of $(0,\infty)$.
+In previous papers (see, e.g., \cite{BrycMatysiakWesolowski04}) only $T=(0,\infty)$ was considered.

-Under the conditions listed in \cite[Theorem 2.4 and Theorem 4.1]{Bryc-Matysiak-Wesolowski-04}, quadratic harnesses on $(0,\infty)$ have orthogonal martingale polynomials.
-Although several explicit three step recurrences have been worked out in \cite[Section 4]{Bryc-Matysiak-Wesolowski-04} and for some of them corresponding quadratic harnesses were constructed in a series of papers \cite{Bryc-Matysiak-Wesolowski-04b,Bryc-Wesolowski-03,Bryc-Wesolowski-04}, the general orthogonal martingale polynomials have not been identified, and the question of existence of corresponding quadratic harnesses was left open.
+Under the conditions listed in \cite{BrycMatysiakWesolowski04}, Theorems 2.4 and 4.1, quadratic harnesses on $(0,\infty)$ have orthogonal martingale polynomials.
+Although several explicit three-step recurrences have been worked out in \cite {BrycMatysiakWesolowski04}, Section 4, and even though, for some of the recurrences, corresponding quadratic harnesses were constructed in a series of papers \cite{BrycMatysiakWesolowski04b,BrycWesolowski03,BrycWesolowski04}, the general orthogonal martingale polynomials have not been identified, and the question of existence of corresponding quadratic harnesses was left open.

-It has been noted that the family of all quadratic harnesses on $(0,\infty)$ that satisfy condition \eqref{EQ: cov} is invariant under the action of translations and reflections of $\real$: translation by $a\in\real$ acts as $(X_t)\mapsto e^{-a}X_{e^{2a}t}$ and the reflection at $0$ acts as $(X_t)\mapsto (tX_{1/t})$.
-Since translations and reflection generate also the symmetry group of the Askey-Wilson polynomials \cite{Masatoshi-Stokman-04}, it is natural to investigate how to relate the measures of orthogonality of the Askey-Wilson polynomials to quadratic harnesses.
+It has been noted that the family of all quadratic harnesses on $(0,\infty)$ that satisfy condition (\ref{EQ:cov}) is invariant under the action of translations and reflections of ${\mathbb R}$: translation by $a\in {\mathbb R}$ acts as $(X_t)\mapsto e^{-a}X_{e^{2a}t}$ and the reflection at $0$ acts as $(X_t)\mapsto(tX_{1/t})$.
+Since translations and reflection generate also the symmetry group of the Askey--Wilson polynomials \cite{MasatoshiStokman04}, it is natural to investigate how to relate the measures of orthogonality of the Askey--Wilson polynomials to quadratic harnesses.
 The goal of this paper is to explore this idea and significantly enlarge the class of available examples.
 We show that quadratic harnesses exist and are Markov processes for a wide range of parameters $(\eta,\theta,\sigma,\tau,\gamma)$.
-The basic Markov process we construct has Askey-Wilson polynomials as orthogonal martingale polynomials.
-The final quadratic harness is then obtained by appropriate scaling and deterministic change of time.
+The basic Markov process we construct has Askey--Wilson polynomials as orthogonal martingale polynomials.
+The final quadratic harness is then obtained by appropriate scaling and a deterministic change of time. \begin{theorem} Fix parameters $-1<q<1$ and $A,B,C,D$ that are either real, or $(A,B)$ or $(C,D)$ are complex conjugate pairs such that $ABCD$, $qABCD<1$.
+Assume that

-Since Askey-Wilson polynomials together with their limits are regarded as the most general classical polynomials, it is natural to inquire whether all quadratic harnesses can be obtained by taking limits of processes with Askey-Wilson transition probabilities.